docker-rpm-builder/docker-rpm-builder/README.md

 * Support some way to cache build dependencies between builds for the same package (commit after run? commit after build-dep?)
 * Support some way of forcing remote image tag update before building.
 * Option for drop into interactive shell if build fails
+* Smoke tests to see whether everything is properly built
+* Better RPM package
+* DEB package